nickefy/data-engineer-tech-challenge-sg/Section 1 - Data Pipelines/README.md

 ![Diagram to visualize Pipeline Logic](section-1-data-pipeline.png?raw=true "Data Pipeline Logic")

+The pipeline starts off by checking if there are CSV files in the storage/filepath.
+If there are indeed files, the pipeline checks if the date_of_birth, name, email, and mobile_no are valid.
+If all of them are valid and the user is over 18 years old, the pipeline splits these records into success records, and the remaining as failed records.
+There are also formating and cleaning done to all the columns.
+The pipeline then does a validity check if any records are missing after processing.
+If it passes, the pipeline outputs success records into the success folder and failed records into the failed folder, while also moving the original CSV files into the archive folder.
+The pipeline then performs several data validation checks on the success records to ensure the fields are valid.

 Diagram to visualize pipeline on Airflow

 ![Diagram to visualize pipeline on Airflow](section-1-data-pipeline-airflow.png?raw=true "Diagram to visualize pipeline on Airflow")